differentpla-net/differentpla-net.github.io/_posts/2007-04-27-calling-c-from-jscript.md

     }
 }</pre>

 Then, you'll need to register the C# class so that COM can see it.
 You can use RegAsm.exe for this.
 Unfortunately, RegAsm doesn't always store the CodeBase (the full path to the DLL).
-The simplest way around this is to use <tt>RegAsm /regfile:HelloWorld.reg</tt> to create a .REG file.
+The simplest way around this is to use `RegAsm /regfile:HelloWorld.reg` to create a .REG file.
 Then you can edit this to add the CodeBase entries.
 It should look like this:

 <pre>REGEDIT4